 I became NODA Regional Representative in 2006 and still love seeing the great variety of shows in venues from the Grand Opera House in Belfast to small halls holding less than 100.
 I have made so many friends in so many societies.
 My travels to attend shows in Northern Ireland range from 4 to 195 miles return!
 Recently I have welcomed a number of new youth companies to my Noda district and the future looks bright for amateur theatre in N.I.

-Dee McIlroyREGIONAL REPRESENTATIVE / EDITOR (District W03)
+Dee McIlroyREGIONAL REPRESENTATIVE / Magazine Editor (District W03)

 Born into a family of musicians, actors and singers, not long before tap, ballet and ballroom dancing lessons and competitions were part of the weekly routine, progressing to drama productions at school and university then amateur stage.
 My RADA dream turned in to earning !
 Arriving in Wales joined Abergavenny AODS in 1987 and never looked back and also the same year became a Noda member.